Ecological Design (Architecture)

 The term ‘ecological design’ was coined by Sim van der Ryn and Stuart Cowan in their 1996 book of the same title, defined as: “any form of design that minimises environmentally destructive impacts by integrating itself with living processes” (Van der Ryn and Cowan 1996, 18).
 Today, according to ecological design scholar Lydia Kallipoliti, the definition of the term is multifarious.
 In her Histories of Ecological Design: An Unfinished Cyclopedia, Kallipoliti summarizes the term’s various meanings to include: “the restitution of moral values in design thinking, to revive an archaic humanist discourse; the substitution of ‘performance’ for ‘function,’ in the hope of restoring a lost modernist and positivist ethos; the post-structuralist denunciation of environmental improvement; and the critical recognition of waste and pollution as generative potential for design” (Kallipoliti 2024, 19).

-This entry will chart the development of the term and examine its relevance in the architecture and design disciplines, as challenges to the sub-discipline of sustainability lead to a renewed search for the meaning and relevance of ecological design today.
+This entry will chart the term’s evolution and examine its relevance in architecture and design today, as critiques of terms such as sustainability make way for a renewed curiosity towards the potentials of ecological design today.

 Ecology

-Darwin’s insights emerged from earlier contributions to natural history.
-Theophrastus had described the traits of various plant species, concerning their surroundings: soil, moisture, and sunlight (Theophrastus, c.
+Darwin’s theory of course emerged from earlier contributions to natural history.
+Theophrastus had described the traits of various plant species in relation to their surroundings: soil, moisture, and sunlight (Theophrastus, c.
 350–287 BCE [1916]).
-Johann Wolfgang von Goethe had proposed the Urplanze, an ideal plant that morphs in response to climatic shifts (Von Goethe 1790, 6).
-Crucially, where Goethe’s responsive morphology was Platonic – it had an ideal form – Darwin’s was unmotivated and without an original, only existing as an ongoing series of relationships between things.
+Closer to his own time, Johann Wolfgang von Goethe had proposed the Urplanze, an ideal plant that morphs in response to climatic difference (Von Goethe 1790, 6).
+Crucially, where Goethe’s responsive morphology was platonic, i.e. it had an ideal form, Darwin’s was unmotivated and without an original, only existing as an ongoing series of relationships between things.

-In 1917, D’Arcy Thompson’s diagrams, depicting species and genera through continuous and simple geometric transformations, rendered the biological development of physical forms with external forces graphically legible.
-For example, in his “Evolution of body form” diagram, Thompson overlayed a grid on silhouettes of two pairs of fish (Argyropelecus Olfersi/Sternoptyx diaphana, and Diodon/Orthagoricus) to demonstrate how each might be considered a mathematical transformation of the other.
+In 1917, D’Arcy Thompson’s diagrams of variations of species through geometric transformations attempted to visually represent the relationship between the form and external forces in evolution.
+For example, in his “Evolution of Body Form” diagram, Thompson overlayed a grid on diagrams of two pairs of fish (Argyropelecus Olfersi/Sternoptyx diaphana, and Diodon/Orthagoricus) and deformed them to demonstrate how each might be a mathematical transformation of the other.

 The grid, which represents the forces of deformation across species, suggested an underlying ordering system in the natural world.
 ‘Force,’ as understood by Thompson, was: “the appropriate term for our conception of the causes by which these forms and changes of form are brought about” (Thompson 1917, 11).
-However, while many environmental factors (gravity, energy, motion) were mentioned, and Thompson noted that transformations may depend on various phenomena, “from simple imbibition of water to the complicated results of the chemistry of nutrition,” environmental forces were not specifically mapped in the transformations (Thompson 1917, 10).
+However, while many environmental factors (gravity, energy, motion) were mentioned in the text and Thompson noted that transformations may depend on various phenomena, “from simple imbibition of water to the complicated results of the chemistry of nutrition,” environmental forces were not included in the representations (Thompson 1917, 10).
+In their invisibility, the very physical motivations of the deformations faded into insignificance.

 Architectural Ecologies

-Architecture, as a material transformation of the earth, has long had an affinity with natural systems.
-In Vitruvius’ Ten Books on Architecture, climatic variation is linked to bodily variation, and by extension, to architectural form.
-While Vitruvius ultimately prioritised order and symmetry, his treatise opened an early precedent for considering architecture as a response to environmental variation (Vitruvius 1960 [1521], 170).
+In Vitruvius’ Ten Books on Architecture, climatic and bodily variation are linked.
+By extension, perhaps, we might suggest that that stuff so frequently in between the two – architectural form – is also linked.
+While Vitruvius ultimately prioritized order and symmetry, his analogy opened an early precedent for considering architecture as a response to environmental variation (Vitruvius 1960 [1521], 170).

 Whether it be the sweeping eagle in his flight or the open apple-blossom, the toiling work horse.
 The blithe swan, the branching oak, the winding stream at its base, the drifting clouds, over all the coursing sun, form ever follows function, and this is the law.
 Where function does not change, form does not change… (Sullivan 1896, 111).

-McHale’s next book, Ecological Context (McHale 1970), was a manifesto for ecological design understood more holistically and politically.
+McHale’s next book, Ecological Context (McHale 1970), was a clearer manifesto for ecological design understood more holistically.
 McHale argued for adopting design as the solution for the complex problems of the planet.
-The implication for architecture and environmental humanities alike is profound: design is never isolated but remains part of a vast, interrelated mesh of social, political, and ecological structures.
+The implication for architecture and environmental humanities alike was profound: design though through the lens of the ecological context was never isolated but part of a vast, interrelated network of social, political, and ecological structures.

-The 1990s brought critiques of environmental architecture, which was accused of being nothing more than ‘greenwashing’: the image of sustainability without the performance.
-Certifications like LEED (Leadership in Energy and Environmental Design) came under attack for maintaining a status quo and corporate values, rewarding gestures over meaningful impact.
+The 1990s brought critiques of environmental architecture which were accused of being nothing more than ‘greenwashing,’ i.e. the image of sustainability without the performance.
+Certifications like LEED (Leadership in Energy and Environmental Design) came under attack for maintaining a status quo and enabling corporate values, rewarding shallow gestures rather than meaningful impact.
 Critics, including myself, saw sustainable hi-tech systems applied only after fundamental yet unsustainable moves had been made, as a “remedy” to the problems created by aesthetic choices (O’Donnell 2016, 590).
-Glass towers like Foster and Associates’ 30 St. Mary Axe – commonly known as The Gherkin – garnered criticism for labelling themselves ‘sustainable’ while many of the systems were countering aesthetic design choices: e.g. fritted glass limiting heat gain in windows when the choice of glass was fundamentally unsustainable in many ways.
+Glass towers like Foster and Associates’ 30 St. Mary Axe (commonly known as The Gherkin) garnered criticism for labelling themselves ‘sustainable’ while many of the systems were in fact countering aesthetic design choices: e.g. fritted glass limiting heat gain in windows when the choice of glass itself was a fundamentally unsustainable choice in many ways.
 Jonathan Massey pointed out that if the operable windows of the building were not used, “30 St. Mary Axe is not a green tower but an energy hog.”
-He continued: “It is striking, then, that the building has been a critical and financial success despite its failure to realise one of the headline claims made about its design” (Massey 2014, 17).
+He continued: “It is striking, then, that the building has been a critical and financial success despite its failure to realize one of the headline claims made about its design” (Massey 2014, 17).
 Similarly, Michelle Addington criticised the tautological logic of ‘smart facades,’ claiming that they solved problems created by design choices themselves (Addington 2015, 60).
-In the 1990s, it seemed to many that, despite the best intentions, ecological design had been co-opted by capitalist systems and aesthetic tropes.
+In the 1990s, it seemed to many that, despite the best intentions, ecological design had been co-opted by capitalist systems and aesthetic priorities.

 At the same time – and independently, since the branches of theory and sustainability had become disconnected – digital architecture was embracing evolutionary processes.
 Greg Lynn’s “Embryological Houses” used terms like ‘broods’ and ‘species’ (Lynn 2003) to describe adaptive and responsive architectural form.
 Lynn argued for an architecture that, in its design process, was less understood as an isolated object and more considered as being in dialogue with forces that shape it from the exterior.
 He proposed that “the spatial organism” was no longer understood as static and independent of external forces, but rather as a sensibility continuously transforming through its internalisation of outside events” (Lynn 2003, 39).
-Invoking D’Arcy Thompson’s transformative diagrams, however, Lynn propagated the same omission that had befallen Thompson, and that was to suppress the role of context in the representation of iterative design.
-While both mentioned external forces and cited examples, neither the forces nor their causations appeared as a component of the representations, and they remained, for the most part, an abstraction.
+Invoking D’Arcy Thompson’s transformative diagrams, however, Lynn propagated the same omission that had befallen Thompson: he suppressed the role of context in the representation of iterative design.
+While both authors mentioned external forces and cited examples in the texts, neither the forces nor their causations appeared as a component of the representations, and they remained, for the most part, invisible.
 As a result, while digital design exploded at the turn of the twenty-first century, the ideas of evolutionary thinking that went alongside it were rather one-sided: the ‘organism’ (the design object) evolved, but the forces motivating that evolution remained unrepresented and neglected, entirely separate from the organism affected.

-As the new millennium approached, theory engaged questions of nature, agency, and structure.
-The term ‘Anthropocene’ came to define an epoch of human transformation of the planet.
-Deleuze and Guattari's book A Thousand Plateaus introduced the concept of the “rhizome” to describe non-hierarchical, interconnected networks: “connections between semiotic chains, organisations of power, and circumstances relative to the arts, sciences and social struggles” (Deleuze and Guattari 1980, 7).
+As the new millennium approached, theorists and philosophers began to engage questions of nature, agency, and structure.
+The term ‘Anthropocene’ came to define a new period in which human transformation of the planet was era-defining.
+Deleuze and Guattari's book A Thousand Plateaus introduced the concept of the “rhizome” to describe non-hierarchical, interconnected networks: “connections between semiotic chains, organizations of power, and circumstances relative to the arts, sciences and social struggles” (Deleuze and Guattari 1980, 7).
 More recently, Timothy Morton defined the term ‘hyperobject’ as “objects (that) entangle one another in a crisscrossing mesh of spacetime fluctuations” (Morton 2013, 28).

 In an evolution from the critiqued glass towers of the 1990s, contemporary architecture has shifted away from the language of ‘sustainability,’ which favors the technical aspect of the approach, towards the term ‘ecological,’ which aims to shift away from pragmatic problem-solving toward the consideration of the building as an agent within a broader ecosystem, including not just environmental but also social, cultural, and temporal dimensions.